Postcards From Left of Center

 The next decision was what pen to use?
 As a left-of-center lefty, I always have to mind the southpaw-smudge, as I drag my hand across a once perfectly good and fresh sentence.
 Consulting with another left-hander, we concurred that the quick-drying, quotidian and dependable Sharpie is the only way to go.
 Black or blue Ultra Fine Point, of course.

-Another handy tip I picked up from Melissa was using an assembly line method to get out the message.
+Another handy tip I picked up was using an assembly line method to get out the message.
 I’d start with the salutation, Dear Partner in Democracy, on a stack of maybe 10-20 postcards.
 I’d then write the next sentence on each card, which for the last 500 cards has been: Elect Democrats Ossoff + Warnock for Senate.
 Then on to the next sentence, and the next, until I wrote my way down to the signature, then over to the address, and lastly the stamp.

 At first I balked at this almost robotic process.
 I felt disconnected from the message.
 I hoped that the recipient wouldn’t sense the impersonal nature of conveyor-belt campaign correspondence and toss it in the trash.
 It was a leap of faith to write to someone I didn’t know, even if a fellow Democrat.
 But the trade-off of not being deeply involved in the narrative was that I was a postcard-writing machine, and mailed hundreds of postcards.